kimwalisch/primesieve/README.md

 ### Requirements

-primesieve is written in C++03 and includes C bindings for all its functions so that it can easily be used in languages other than C++. primesieve compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
+primesieve is written in C++03 and includes C bindings for all its functions. primesieve compiles with every standard compliant C++ compiler and runs on both little and big endian CPUs.
 The parallelization is implemented using OpenMP (2.0 or later).

 ### Build instructions (Unix-like OSes)